OPPO Find N2 Flip: Specs And Features Of The New Foldable Phone

 Answer: The Oppo Find N2 Flip features a foldable, 6.8-inch LTPO AMOLED display screen, Mediatek Dimensity 9000+ chip, 8 to 16 GB of RAM, 256 to 512 GB of storage, a 50-megapixel multi-directional PDAF camera and a 8-megapixel ultrawide camera.

-Answer: Yes, the Oppo foldable phone, the Oppo Find N2 Flip, is available in Singapore.
+Answer: Yes, the Oppo foldable phone, the Oppo Find N2 Flip, is available in Malaysia.